If you’re shopping for non-stick cookware, you’ve likely come across brands using the term “PFOA-Free.”

 Scanpan (view on Amazon): This Denmark-based company offers non-stick cookware made from 100% recycled aluminum.
 The brand uses patented PFOA-free coatings, STRATANIUM and STRATANIUM+, which feature interlocking layers to create an extremely durable surface.
 After reviewing dozens of options, I named Scanpan the best non-stick cookware brand.
 Check out my in-depth Scanpan review to learn more.

-All-Clad (view on Amazon): When it comes to high-end cookware, All-Clad is one of the best.
+All-Clad (view on Amazon or All-Clad.com): When it comes to high-end cookware, All-Clad is one of the best.
 It’s a company with a long track record offering premium, fully-clad cookware that’s built to last.
 All-Clad has two hard-anodized, non-stick collections (HA1 and Essentials) and features non-stick pieces in most of its stainless cookware lines.
 While discount brands coat their cookware with one layer of non-stick material, All-Clad uses a triple-layer non-stick coating designed to last longer.
 Learn more about All-Clad in my in-depth review.

 Calphalon (view on Amazon): A trusted brand since 1963, Calphalon offers hard-anodized aluminum cookware with multi-layer non-stick coating.
 Its thick walls and durable construction make it some of the longest-lasting non-stick cookware on the market.
 Some Calphalon non-stick collections, such as Premier, are metal-utensil safe and stackable without risk of degrading the non-stick surface.
 Also, the Calphalon Williams-Sonoma Elite collection features a textured non-stick surface for improved searing and browning.
 All Calphalon cookware is PFOA-free.
 Learn more about Calphalon in this in-depth review.